 Fruugo – Another online marketplace is Fruugo, with a huge range of products and thus, could be a great place to showcase your product online.

-Getprice.com – Getprice.com which is one of the largest comparison shopping engines, enables retailers to showcase their products in a manner that is easy for shoppers to compare, buy & save.
-Additionally, it offers buying guides, price history charts, user reviews and comparison tables.
+Getprice.com – Getprice.com, one of the largest comparison shopping engines, enables retailers to showcase their products so that it is easy for shoppers to compare, buy & save.
+Additionally, it offers buying guides, price history charts, user reviews, and comparison tables.

 Goshopping.com – Goshopping.com is a veteran in price comparison websites and houses a large catalog of products to search and compare from.

 Shopzilla.com – And then there’s branding, which is done flawlessly by Shopzilla.com.
-Shopzilla, which is now known as Connexity is a price-comparison site turned technology-driven marketing solutions company.
-It enables retailers and brands to acquire new customers at a lower cost, understand their consumers better, and increase sales based on retail signals from Connexity.
+Shopzilla, which is now known as Connexity, is a price-comparison site turned technology-driven marketing solutions company.
+It enables retailers and brands to acquire new customers at a lower cost, understand their consumers better, and increase sales based on Connexity’s retail signals.